Psilocybe Larvae: History

-Throughout 2014 and 2015 Psilocybe Larvae went through several major line-up changes again: they split with Kot’h and Evg, Liga departed and returned after a while, a new drummer Alexander Yakovlev (Misanthrope Count Merciful, Thartaria) was recruited, and a new guitar player Roman "Dorian" Kondratev (Refawn, Tophet) joined.
+In 2014-2015 PSILOCYBE LARVAE went through several major line-up changes again: the split with Kot’h and Evg; Liga's departure, as well as his comeback; recruiting a new drummer, Alexander Yakovlev (MISANTHROPE COUNT MERCIFUL, THARTARIA) and a new guitar player, Roman "Dorian" Kondratev (REFAWN, TOPHET).

-Due to personal reasons Alexander left Psilocybe Larvae in 2015 and the band's former drummer Alan took up his place behind the drum kit once again.
+Due to personal reasons, Alexander left PSILOCYBE LARVAE in 2015, and his place behind the drum kit was taken by the band's former drummer Alan.

-With the renewed line-up Psilocybe Larvae played at Wave-Gotik-Treffen Festival in Germany, Dobry Festival in Slovakia and Metalurg open-air festival in Russia in 2016/2017.
+With the renewed line-up, PSILOCYBE LARVAE played at Wave-Gotik-Treffen Festival in Germany, Dobry Festival in Slovakia and Metalurg open-air festival in Russia in 2016/2017.

-In 2018, a new single "The Fall Of Icarus" was released digitally and a lyric video followed it up.
-The song was also presented at two European open-airs: Metalshow.lv in Latvia and Meltdown Festival in Germany.
+In 2018, a brand new single “The Fall Of Icarus” was out on all digital platforms, and the lyric video followed it up.
+The song was also presented at two European open-air festivals: Metalshow.lv in Latvia and Meltdown Festival in Germany.

 During the process of recording a new album in 2019, the band parted ways with Dorian and Alan.
-Alex Yakovlev replaced Alan on drums again and Anton Veresov (Buicide, Severnye Vrata) filled in for Dorian on guitar.
+Alex Yakovlev replaced Alan on drums again and Anton Veresov (BUICIDE, SEVERNYE VRATA) filled in for Dorian on guitar.

-The new album was finished in 2020.
-Recorded in different studios in St.Petersburg, mixed by the band's friend Dmitry Vasiliev in Moscow and mastered by renowned engineer Thomas Eberger in Stockholm Mastering the album got the title Where Silence Dwells.
+The new album—Where Silence Dwells—was finished in 2020.
+It was recorded in different studios in St. Petersburg, mixed by the band’s friend Dmitry Vasiliev in Moscow, and mastered by renowned engineer Thomas Eberger in Stockholm Mastering.

-Invigorated with the new line-up and a new album scheduled for release at the end of 2021, Psilocybe Larvae resumed their concert activity celebrating the 25th band anniversary in their hometown Vyborg and taking part in the open-air festival Тьма (Darkness) in the woods near St. Petersburg.
-Currently, work is underway on an upcoming album release.
+Invigorated with the new line-up and a new album scheduled for release at the end of 2021, PSILOCYBE LARVAE resumed their concert activity, celebrating the 25th band anniversary in their hometown, Vyborg, and taking part in the open-air festival Тьма (Darkness) in the woods near St. Petersburg.

+The album was released on December 15, 2021, via Red Rivet Records and Fono Ltd. in CD format, as well as a cassette version (self-released).
+The vinyl LP was released by the band in February 2022.

+Two years later, the musicians entered the Dobrolet studio in St. Petersburg and recorded their most experimental and unusual material.
+Mixing and mastering were done by Igor Butz at Pentagram House in Moscow.
+The EP, called “Новый Дивный Мир(Brave New World)”, includes two brand new songs in Russian—the first in the band's history—alongside a re-recorded version of the track "Hostile Emptiness "from their 2003 album, Agony.
+Unleashed digitally on August 15, 2025, the EP is available for listeners worldwide on all major streaming services.